-Giclée print - First Map ‘Endeavour Leaves Dover’
+Giclée print - Limited Edition ‘Endeavour Leaves Dover’

 Limited Edition signed Giclée print by David Elliot - only 200 in total.

 Shows the Endeavour from the book First Map: How James Cook Charted Aotearoa New Zealand, written by Tessa Duder and illustrated by David Elliot.

 This is one of six beautiful illustrations from the book now available as high-quality, limited edition Giclée prints.

 - Paper size: 295 mm x 415 mm; 11.6 inches x 16.6 inches

 - Signed: Yes

 This image appears on page 17 of First Map: